Home Element Metal Molybdenum

 The most important ore of Mo is molybdenite (MoS2).
 It is found mostly in Colorado (USA), Canada and Chile.
 Other minerals of the Mo metal are wulfenite (PbMoO4) and molybdite (MoO3).

-Foods that contain molybdenum
+Foods that Contain Molybdenum

-Milk, cheese, and eggs are the main sources of molybdenum metal for children and teenage boys, and girls.
+Milk, cheese, and eggs are the main sources of molybdenum metal for children teenage boys, and girls.
 Our daily drinking water also contains some amount of Mo-metal.

-Isotopes of molybdenum
+Isotopes of Molybdenum

 Molybdenum has 35 known isotopes with an atomic mass of 83 to 113.
-It has seven naturally occurring isotopes with atomic mass 92, 94, 95, 96, 97, 98, and 100.
+It has seven naturally occurring isotopes with atomic masses 92, 94, 95, 96, 97, 98, and 100.

 The radioactive isotopes of the metal are obtained by different types of nuclear reactions.
 93Mo is the most stable radioisotope of the metal with a half-life of 4,000 years.

-Production process
+Production Process

 • Molybdenite was concentrated by foam floatation and roasted to MoO3.